SurajKadian/Typing2/README.md

 # Typing check

 A Pen created on CodePen.io.
-Original URL: [https://codepen.io/bmr90345/pen/oNVZOgB](https://codepen.io/bmr90345/pen/oNVZOgB).